Checkio-Game-Missions/checkio-empire-speech-module/info/additional.md

 **Optional goal**

 **Rank 2**: A number can be zero and negative.
-For negative number append "minus" before.
+For a negative number, append "minus" in front of it.

 `-1000 < number < 1000`